The Story of Humphrey the Hereford

 Translated into Italian by Valentina Rossini

-This beautiful and moving story will take us into a world where animals talk, think, cry and love, and where we meet a crow who can talk to humans.
+This beautiful and powerful story will take us into a world where animals talk, think, cry and love, and where we meet a crow who can talk to humans.
 They are also animals whom we are not much acquainted with, despite their being around us all the time.
 If we only took the trouble to look at them with more attention.
-At the end of the story there are some fun exercises to practise both languages (English and Italian), and to help us to be more aware of other species’ feelings and lives.
+At the end of each chapter there are questions to help exercise your language and thought.

 Meet Caw the Crow – the most brilliant of all birds, as he keeps reminding us.
-Caw is a great talker, and is eager to tell the story of his good friend Humphrey the Hereford, from the time he was a calf, living on a farm, and destined, like all his brothers and sisters, to meet a terrible fate.
+Caw is a great talker, and is eager to tell the story of his good friend Humphrey the Hereford, from the time he was a calf, living on a farm like many.
 But things follow an unusual path for Humphrey...

 From the book